lekoala/kaly/docs/app.md

 one request -> one context -> the whole cycle -> one response
 ```

+See [Runtime](runtime.md) for the rules this relies on: Kaly is an HTTP
+framework, not an execution runtime.

 ## Using Road Runner

 Since the boot process happens only once, you get a really minimal overhead per request.